upbound/docs/content/all-spaces/self-hosted-spaces/query-api.md

 "all-spaces/self-hosted-spaces/helm-reference.md">}}).
 You can modify the number of PostgreSQL instances, pooling instances, storage size, and more.

-If that's not enough, see below for more information on how to bring your own PostgreSQL setup.
+If you have specific requirements not addressed in the Helm chart, see below for more information on how to bring your own [PostgreSQL setup](## Self-hosted PostgreSQL configuration
+).

 ### Using the up CLI